codio-content/Coding_with_Javascript-Conditional_statements/.guides/content/New-Section-20-83c6.md

-The 'equals' and 'not equals' is a little strange in Javascript.
+The 'equals' and 'not equals' is a little strange in JavaScript.

 Take a look at the Flode chart on the left.
-Below is the Javascript code.
+Below is the JavaScript code.

 ```javscript
 if ( input0 == 100 ) {